 So, what can you do with a major in mathematics?
 Quite a bit.
 If you are exploring your career options, take some time to reflect on what interests you about the study of mathematics as well as where your strengths and interests lie.
 Which concepts come naturally?
 What are some real-world problems that you believe could be solved with mathematics?
 What types of work environments or occupations will complement your attention to detail and problem-solving skills?

-Be sure to connect with our alumni, too; LinkedIn and Pioneer Connect are excellent ways to learn more about specific, concrete career paths taken by those who have come before you.
+Be sure to connect with our alumni, too; LinkedIn in an excellent way to learn more about specific, concrete career paths taken by those who have come before you.